 Beyond an increase in pregnancies, the researchers also found consistent peaks in diagnoses of several sexually transmitted infections during the first quarter of each year, including chlamydia, herpes, trichomoniasis, and syphilis.
 Sexual health clinics typically reported offering the most HIV tests in the first quarter as well.
 Again, these findings suggest that more people are taking fewer sexual precautions in December.

-So if you’re planning to get lucky this holiday season, then please do yourself and your partner a favor and give the gift of safe sex.
+So if you think you might get lucky this holiday season, then please do yourself and your partner a favor and give the gift of safe sex.
 You won't even need to give a gift receipt!

 Wellings, K., Macdowall, W., Catchpole, M., & Goodrich, J. (1999).
 Seasonal variations in sexual activity and their implications for sexual health promotion.
 Journal of the Royal Society of Medicine, 92, 60-64.